InnerSourceCommons/InnerSourceLearningPath/README.md

 ## Repository Setup

-This repository should hold the backing/planning material for the videos and articles (roughly) as follows:
+This repository holds the backing/planning material for the videos and articles as follows:

 ```
 section-name/assignments.md  // Contains the community assignments for authors and reviewers in this section.